More honors for Hawkeyes' Campbell

 Campbell received the Butkus Award as college football's top linebacker and the William V. Campbell Trophy as the top scholar-athlete in college football last week.

-He was previously named as the Big Ten defensive player of the year and conference's linebacker of year.
+He was previously named the Big Ten Conference defensive player of the year and the conference's linebacker of year.

-The 6-foot-6, 315-pound native of Mount Prospect, Ill., anchored the Fighting Illini offensive line, recording 428 pass block snaps without allowing a sack in 2022.
+The 6-foot-6, 315-pounder out of Mount Prospect, Ill., anchored the Fighting Illini offensive line, recording 428 pass block snaps without allowing a sack in 2022.

 Merriweather recorded 47 tackles this season, intercepted three passes and returned a fumble for a touchdown in the Hawkeyes' win at Rutgers.